Spirit vs Frontier 2026

 Upgrade options used to diverge significantly:

-Spirit’s Big Front Seat was the unique ULCC upgrade worth knowing about.
-It was 22.8 inches wide (compared to the standard 16 inches) with 34 inches of pitch, configured in a 2-2 layout, essentially a domestic first-class seat sold for the price of a decent economy upgrade on a legacy carrier.
+Spirit’s Big Front Seat (later sold as Spirit First) was the unique ULCC upgrade worth knowing about.
+It was 18.5 inches (47 cm) wide with 36 inches (91 cm) of pitch, configured in a 2-2 layout, essentially a domestic first-class seat sold for the price of a decent economy upgrade on a legacy carrier.
 It is no longer available, since Spirit has shut down.

-Frontier’s Stretch seating offers 33 to 38 inches of pitch (more in exit rows) but stays in the standard 3-3 configuration.
+Frontier’s Premium extra-legroom seating offers 33 to 38 inches (84 to 97 cm) of pitch (more in exit rows) but stays in the standard 3-3 configuration.
 You get more legroom but not more width.
-It is now the only premium upgrade available in this pairing.
+Its UpFront Plus seats (front rows with a blocked middle) are the other paid upgrade.
+Both are the only premium options available in this pairing.

 Wi-Fi availability: Spirit used to win here, with Wi-Fi on most of its fleet, while Frontier does not offer it.
 With Spirit gone, neither bookable option in this pairing has Wi-Fi.